-Rail fares to increase by 3.2% next year
+Transport Secretary Chris Grayling dismisses calls for rail fares freeze with prices likely to rise 3.2% next year

 Passengers can also save money by getting a railcard, travelling off-peak and booking in advance, although these options are not available for many journeys, particularly by commuters.

-Which train season tickets are set to rise the most from 2018 to 2019?
+Which train season tickets are likely to rise the most from 2018 to 2019?

 - Birmingham to London - £10,564 to £10,902, an increase of £338